 Sites participate under the sponsorship of a CE that has a contract with TDA.
-The CE may require the site to sign an agreement with a CE outlining the site’s responsibilities.
+The CE may require the site to sign an agreement with them outlining the site’s responsibilities.
 SFSP sites do not retain financial or administrative responsibility for the SFSP and do not receive reimbursement for the meals served.
 The CE provides the meals and ensures all financial and administrative responsibilities are met.

 What are a Site's Responsibilities?